nicozanf/web2py-pyinstaller/README_mac.md

 7. edit the file /Library/Frameworks/Python.framework/Versions/3.7/lib/python3.7/site-packages/PyInstaller/hooks/hook-_tkinter.py and change one of its line according to https://github.com/pyinstaller/pyinstaller/pull/3830

+8. (optional, for having a full working interactive shell) change the fake site.py module included within the PyInstaller installation with the content of the files web2py.site_37.py or web2py.site_27.py from this repository - see comments inside these files for details

-8. open a terminal, goto Desktop/web2py and run:
+9. open a terminal, goto Desktop/web2py and run:

 python3 build_web2py.py

-9. if everything is fine, you'll obtain web2py_macos.zip on the Desktop/web2py  folder.
+10. if everything is fine, you'll obtain web2py_macos.zip on the Desktop/web2py  folder.
 Inside it, there is the web2py program with both the CMD version and the APP version.

 ## Gothca